krishi0408/sample-app/README.md

 Here we have build a simple two-stage CI Pipeline in Harness.
 Setting up and running the Pipeline will take about 30 minutes.
 The Pipeline will build and run a unit test on a sample nodejs repository upload the artifact to Docker Hub and then run integration tests.
 You can use publicly-available code, images, and your Github and Docker Hub accounts.

 ## Workflow
-1.Use a Kubernetes cluster build farm.
+- Use a Kubernetes cluster build farm.
-2.Build the code and run unit tests in the build farm.
+- Build the code and run unit tests in the build farm.
-3.Package the app as a Docker image and upload it to Docker Hub.
+- Package the app as a Docker image and upload it to Docker Hub.
-4.Pull the uploaded image to the build farm as a Background Task.
-Check out more about background tasks here 5.Run an integration test against the sample app.
+- Pull the uploaded image to the build farm as a Background Task.
+Check out more about background tasks here
+- Run an integration test against the sample app.

 ## Graphical Summary